dekuNukem/traffic-cone-film-scanning/README.md

 * 10% to 20% infill is plenty.

-* Around 2 hours for 35mm cone on my Ender3 S1 Pro.
+* Around 2 hours for the 35mm cone on my Ender3 S1 Pro.

-## Assembling the Traffic Cone
+## Assembling the Cone

 Place the cone on the light table